litestar-org/litestar/docs/usage/responses.rst

 ++++++++++++++++++++++++++++

 While the above scheme works great for static cookie values, it doesn't allow for dynamic cookies.
-Because cookies are fundamentally a type of response header, we can utilize the same patterns we use for setting :ref:`dynamic headers <usage/responses:dynamic headers>` also here.
+Because cookies are fundamentally a type of response header, we can utilize the same patterns we use to setting :ref:`set headers headers <usage/responses:setting headers dynamically>`.

 Using Annotated Responses
 ^^^^^^^^^^^^^^^^^^^^^^^^^